 Surprising that some folks really don’t know if they have “enough” – or – they remain ultra-conservative when it comes to saving and investing projections.
 Take Ellen, who is 72 in this investor profile, who will earn $15,000 per year from CPP and OAS and can easily spend at least $80k per year from her portfolio and will never run out of money with her assets (cash ~ $16k; taxable account ~ $680k; corporate account ~ $311k; TFSA ~ $98k; RRIF ~ $681k and no debt).
 Well done Ellen.

 Pretty bang on tweet here – get the big decisions right in life and live your life!
 Forget the annoying latte factor and go enjoy some nice craft beers this weekend…

 GenYMoney is pumping out some great content of late.
 Here are her lessons after getting rid of 365 things in one year.
 I know as we downsize to a condo in a few months, we’re doing a crazy amount of donating, gifting and some selling here and there.
 When I reflect upon what my wife and I really need, especially what we need to be happy with, it’s shocking how much material goods simply don’t matter.
 What about you?

 A fan and contributor to this site, Brian So, shared this definitive guide to critical illness insurance.
 Smart stuff worth a read to be well informed.

 Great article…and for further reading about your RRSP, TFSA, RRIF and non-registered account beneficiaries …check out this post on my site.
-I totally agree with MDJ, where relevant to you, make sure you consider naming a Success Holder for your TFSA.
+BTW – make sure you consider naming a “Successor Holder” for your TFSA.
 We’ve done that too.